Clear vs Black Lash Adhesive: Which Should You Use?

 Absolutely, and I encourage it.
 Many skilled artists use black adhesive for the majority of the upper lash set and switch to clear for inner corners (where the bond is more visible), bottom lashes, and any colored accent extensions.
 This hybrid approach gives you the lash line definition of black adhesive where it matters most and the invisibility of clear where bond points might show.

 The practical consideration is managing two open adhesive bottles simultaneously.
-Keep both bottles accessible, refresh drops for each as needed, and label your adhesive dots clearly if you're working on a stone with multiple drops.
+Keep both bottles accessible, refresh drops for each as needed, and label your adhesive dots clearly if you are working on a stone with multiple drops.

 Performance Comparison

 In our testing at Lash Affair, well-formulated black and clear adhesives achieve comparable retention when environmental conditions are controlled.
-If you're experiencing significantly different retention between the two, the issue is more likely the specific formulation or batch than the color category itself.
-That said, test any new clear adhesive thoroughly—some brands' clear formulas are noticeably different from their black versions in ways that require technique adjustment.
+If you are experiencing significantly different retention between the two, the issue is more likely the specific formulation or batch than the color category itself.
+That said, test any new clear adhesive thoroughly.
+Some brands' clear formulas are noticeably different from their black versions in ways that require technique adjustment.

 My Professional Recommendation